-The aggregate remuneration (including fees, salaries, contributions to pension schemes, housing allowances and other allowances and benefits in kind and discretionary bonuses) paid to the Directors for the three years ended December 31, 2021, 2022 and 2023 were approximately RMB3.1 million, RMB1.6 million and RMB3.2 million, respectively.
+The aggregate remuneration (including fees, salaries, allowances and other benefits, discretionary bonuses and retirement scheme contributions) paid to the Directors for the three years ended December 31, 2022, 2023 and 2024 were approximately RMB1.6 million, RMB3.2 million and RMB4.5 million, respectively.

 Our independent non-executive Directors have been appointed for a term of three years.
-The Company intends to pay a director's fee of HKD300,000, per annum to each of the independent non-executive Directors, respectively.
+The Company intends to pay a director's fee of HK\$300,000, per annum to each of the independent non-executive Directors, respectively.
 Save for the director's fees, none of our independent non-executive Directors is expected to receive any other remuneration for holding his office as an independent non-executive Director.

-Under the arrangements currently in force, the aggregate amount of remuneration, excluding discretionary bonuses, payable by our Group to our Directors for the year ending December 31, 2023 is estimated to be approximately RMB2.2 million.
+Under the arrangements currently in force, the aggregate amount of remuneration, excluding discretionary bonuses, payable by our Group to our Directors for the year ending December 31, 2025 is estimated to be approximately RMB5.7 million.

-There was no arrangement under which a Director has waived or agreed to waive any emoluments for each of the three financial years immediately preceding the issue of this document.
+There was no arrangement under which a Director has waived or agreed to waive any emoluments for each of the three financial years immediately preceding the issue of this prospectus.